 1.6 Statement of opposition

-The defendant may make a statement of opposition to the order for payment to the civil law notary within 15 days of its service.
+The defendant may lodge a statement of opposition against the order for payment with the civil law notary within 15 days of its service.
 Applications submitted by the defendant simply for a deferral of payment or payment in instalments are not considered as a challenge to the order for payment.
 Such applications may only be submitted within the time limit set for statements of opposition.
-It should be noted that the order for payment is not considered challenged if the defendant states that he or she paid the enforced claim after receiving the order for payment.
-In this case, the order for payment comes into effect on the day following the last day of the time limit set for statements of opposition.
-If the defendant had not received (did not request) the order for payment and, for that reason, it must be deemed delivered, the defendant may state his or her opposition within 15 days of service of the document implementing the decision.
-As a condition for this, the defendant must pay the costs incurred in connection with enforcement and paid in advance by the claimant to the bailiff when stating his or her opposition and must also provide documentary evidence of this fact to the civil law notary.
+If the defendant submits in the statement of opposition that the claim being pursued had already been paid before the order for payment was served, the civil law notary invites the claimant at the time of the service of the notification of the statement of opposition to indicate within fifteen days if the claim still exists.
+If there is a document supporting payment or the payment transaction has a unique identifier, the defendant must indicate in the statement of opposition the number and date of the supporting document or the details identifying the transaction (transaction identifier, payer, etc.) and the date of the transaction.
+If the claimant accepts the statement of the defendant or fails to respond, the civil law notary will terminate the procedure.
+If the claimant contests the statement of the defendant, the order for payment procedure is transferred to ordinary civil proceedings.
+If, on the basis of the statement of the defendant, the claimant reduces the claim pursued through the order for payment procedure, the court will deal with the reduced claim in the civil proceedings.
+It should be noted that the order for payment is not considered challenged if the defendant states that the claim being pursued was paid after receiving the order for payment.
+In that case, the order for payment becomes final on the day following the end of the time limit for lodging a statement of opposition.
+If the defendant fails to receive the order for payment (it is returned as ‘unclaimed’) and, for that reason, it must be deemed to have been served, the defendant may lodge a statement of opposition within 15 days of the service of the document implementing the decision.
+As a condition for this, at the time of submitting the statement of opposition, the defendant must pay to the bailiff the enforcement costs, which were paid in advance by the claimant, and must also provide documentary evidence of this fact to the civil law notary.

 1.7 Effect of statement of opposition